otrv4/otrv4/otrv4.md

 online or participation deniability.

-Both DAKEs (interactive and non-interactive) provide offline deniability as anyone can forge DAKE transcript between two parties using their long-term public keys.
+Both DAKEs (interactive and non-interactive) provide offline deniability as anyone can forge a DAKE transcript between two parties using their long-term public keys.
 Consequently, no transcript provides evidence of a past key exchange, because it could have been forged by anyone.